Sathyak31-tech/form-automation/DEPLOYMENT_GUIDE.md

 - **Frontend**: Deploy on Vercel (React app)
 - **Backend**: Deploy on Railway (Python Flask app)

+✅ **Backend is already configured for Railway!** All paths are fixed and ready.

 ---

 ## Part 1: Deploy Backend on Railway